 The functions of nucleic acid medicines are various: small interfering RNA (siRNA) to control protein synthesis by coupling with mRNA, miRNA to strengthen miRNA functions, aptamers that bind to a protein to inhibit its functions, and ribozymes to directly cleave the target RNA are but a few.
 Their basic structure is a chain comprising a few dozen (deoxy)nucleotides including adenine, thymine, guanine, cytosine, and uracil, which are components of DNA and RNA.

 Though these nucleic acid-based medicines can be chemically synthesized without the need to culture cells as in antibody medicines, they still have a range of complex molecular properties to be monitored.
+Purity, molecular weight, and sequence confirmation must be assessed before being used for in vitro or in vivo testing.
 These molecules are medium-sized having a molecular weight ranging from several thousands to tens of thousands.
 The confirmation whether or not synthesized nucleic acid medicines are arranged in the intended base sequence is a critical quality characteristic to ensure the action of pharmaceuticals.
 Because natural oligonucleotides are very susceptible enzymatic degradation in a biological host, these biomedicines are modified to improve in vivo stability, target specificity, and overall potency.
 Some of these modifications on Therapeutic oligonucleotides include chemically modification, and phosphorothioation (oxygen atom replaced with sulfur atom on the phosphate moiety) , and even conjugation with N-acetylgalactosamine (GalNac).

 With the complexity brought on by their chemical modifications and synthesis, many analytical techniques are employed to monitor both the progress and final product.
 Shimadzu offers a wide array of analytical technologies and workflows to enable the synthetic chemist and analytical scientist to meet their challenges.